 Types of Bridges

-Harford County maintains 225 bridges - 222 highway bridges and three pedestrian bridges.
+Harford County maintains 253 bridges - 229 highway bridges and 24 pedestrian bridges.

 Highway Bridges

-Our large bridge inventory includes 156 highway bridges.
-These have a more than 20-foot clear span and are federally mandated to be inspected every two years.
+Our large bridge inventory includes highway bridges that have more than a 20-foot clear span and are federally mandated to be inspected every two years.

 Jerusalem Mill Pedestrian Bridge

-The small bridge inventory - bridges with a 10- to 20-foot clear span - include 66 highway Bridges and three pedestrian bridges.
-These are also inspected every two years even though there is no federal mandate to do so.
+The small bridge inventory - bridges with a 10- to 20-foot clear span - are also inspected every two years even though there is no federal mandate to do so.

 All structures under 10 feet clear span are not a part of the Bridge Program, but are included in our Culvert Program.